My Sweet Rebel

 After adjusting my wailing baby’s cover to keep the drizzle off his clothing, I continued pushing the stroller up the road.
+My toddler was running on ahead, as she often did.
 “Cathy, stay away from the curb!”

 “It okay, Mommy.
 I not fall.”

 I ground my teeth.
-Someone once told me that, as an adult, my toddler would be as determined to do right as she now was to rebel, but we had to get there first.
-I ran to pull Cathy away from the curb.
+Someone once told me that, as an adult, my daughter would be as determined to do right as she now was to rebel, but we had to get there first.
+I left the stroller and ran to pull Cathy away from the curb.
 “Sweetheart, the cars on this road go fast.
-If you fell in the road, you would be smashed.
+If you fell into the road, you’d be smashed.
 Here, stand on the stroller and hold on tight.”

 And then…

 Several weeks later, while the sun was shining, it happened again.
 I was pushing a hungry baby while Cathy ran ahead.
-I wasn’t too worried, because she’d taken my warning very seriously and assiduously kept away from the curb.
-But then, she tripped and fell into the road.
+I wasn’t too worried.
+She’d taken my warning very seriously, as she usually did, and assiduously kept away from the curb.
+But then, Cathy tripped and fell into the road.

 Fortunately, no cars were in sight, but her wails made my heart beat double time.
 Had she broken something?
-I ran and picked Cathy up, quickly scanning her little body.
-Her knees and elbows were intact and nothing seemed out of alignment.
+I parked the stroller, ran, and picked her up, quickly scanning her little body.
+Her knees and elbows were intact, and nothing seemed out of alignment.
 And yet, she kept sobbing piteously.

 “Cathy, where does it hurt?
 Why are you crying?”